abhabongse/paxter/docs/syntax.rst

      only if the next token does not match any other possible paths.
      Pursuing this ``else`` path does not consume anything.

-  There are 4 possible scenarios.
+  There are 2 possible scenarios.

   1. A normal :class:`Command <paxter.core.Command>` node consisting of 3 sections:
-     introduction, options, and main argument, respectively.
+     starter, options, and main argument, respectively.

-     The introduction section is resulted from parsing either greedily for an identifier or non-greedily for a text enclosed by a pair of bars plus and an equal number of zero or more hashes at both ends.
+     The starter section is resulted from parsing either greedily for an identifier or non-greedily for a text enclosed by a pair of bars plus and an equal number of zero or more hashes at both ends.

-     Following the introduction section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.core.TokenList>` node.
+     Following the starter section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.core.TokenList>` node.
      Otherwise (if the left square bracket is absent),